Pashuna/rpg-character-system/README.md

 ### Character

-The base class for all characters.
+`Character` is the base class for all characters.

 It provides:

 * Health and maximum health
 * Attack power
-* Experience
+* Experience points
 * Level
 * Basic attacks
 * Damage handling